 Before the development of the ESRS, the Global Reporting Initiative (GRI), the standard-setter for a widely adopted ESG disclosure framework, signed a cooperation agreement with the EFRAG to align its voluntary reporting framework with the ESRS.
 Additionally, the CSRD proposal stated that it would follow the Task Force on Climate-related Financial Disclosure (TCFD) concerning the requirements for climate-related sustainability information.
 Moreover, the NFRD requires preparers to report climate-related information in accordance with the GHG Protocol.
 As an extension of amendment to the NFRD, the CSRD also refers to the GHG Protocol as its guidance for climate-related disclosure.
 Finally, the EFRAG agrees to join a working group across standard-setting initiatives established by the International Sustainability Standards Board (ISSB) to work on developing a global baseline of sustainability financial disclosure.
 It also conducted a comparative analysis against the ISSB proposal, finding that due to the differences between standards, companies and investors may have to deal with various sustainability reporting standards in the short term.

 How companies should prepare for the CSRD

-2. Conduct a materiality assessment following the pivotal principle of double.
+3. Conduct a materiality assessment following the pivotal principle of double materiality.
 Describe the impacts and document the process, methodologies, and resources applied in practice.

-3. Ensure data coverage and quality, as well as the reliability of the data collection, as the CSRD calls for a higher quality of reports and mandatory auditing work.
+4. Ensure data coverage and quality, as well as the reliability of data collection, as the CSRD calls for higher-quality reports and mandatory auditing work.